okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Set up for progressive profile enrollment scenario

 The scenario of progressive profile enrollment involves existing users prompted for new information to add to their profile when they sign in.
 With this use case, the registration inline hook triggers and the external service code evaluates the employee number field.
 If the value is four digits, the user's profile is updated.
-To implement this scenario:
+Follow these steps to implement this scenario:

 <StackSnippet snippet="introbullets"/>